108Ridham/ChatBot/README.md

 * Designed as a mini Agentic AI project rather than a production-grade AI assistant.

-* Does not support multi-agent collaboration, code execution, or advanced workflow automation.
+* Does not support multi-agent collaboration or advanced workflow automation.

+* Not intended for highly complex autonomous tasks.

 * Performance depends on the selected LLM and the quality of retrieved document context.